Albania at the 2020 Summer Olympics: Artistic

 Albania received an invitation from the Tripartite Commission to send a male gymnast to the Games, marking the country's debut in the sport.
-Matvei Petrov entered the men's pommel horse and finished tenth in the qualification round, failing to qulify for the final but being listed as first reserve.
+Matvei Petrov entered the men's pommel horse and finished tenth in the qualification round, failing to qualify for the final but being listed as first reserve.

 Judo

 Albania entered one male judoka into the Olympic tournament after International Judo Federation awarded them a tripartite commission quota.

 Shooting

 Albania was represented by Manuela Delilaj in the shooting tournament of the 2020 Summer Olympics.
 The nation received an invitation from the Tripartite Commission (TC) to send a women's air pistol shooter to the games, as long as the minimum qualifying score (MQS) was fulfilled by June 2021.
 Delilaj competed in the women's 10 m air pistol category on 25 July 2021 and was ranked 37 overall.

 Swimming

 Albania was represented by Kledi Kadiu and Nikol Merizaj in the swimming tournament of the 2020 Summer Olympics.
 The nation received a universality invitation from International Swimming Federation (FINA) to send two top-ranked swimmers in their respective individual events to the games based on the federation's points system of July 2021.
 Kadiu competed in the men's 100 m freestyle category on 27 July 2021 and was ranked 52 overall.
 Following this on 30 July, Merizaj participated in the women's 50 m freestyle category and eventually finished 42 overall.